 A good motor forms part of a seamlessly integrated system, perfectly suited to the bikes intended use.

-In this motor group review, we want to introduce you to the most relevant and innovative motors available on the market.
+In this motor group test, we want to introduce you to the most relevant and innovative motors available on the market.
 To do so, we tested eight of the hottest motors, putting them through their paces in every imaginable scenario.
-Older or less common motors like the Shimano STEPS E7000, Brose Drive S Alu or the old Bosch Performance Line CX as they’ve already been reviewed by us thoroughly in the past, so we deliberately chose not to include them here.
+Older or less common motors like the Shimano STEPS E7000 or the old Bosch Performance Line CX have already been tested by us thoroughly in the past, so we deliberately chose not to include them here.
 You can find our previous reviews and test reports of these motors on our website www.ebike-mtb.com.
-As a result,.we were able to focus on the newest and best motors currently available from Bosch, Yamaha, Shimano, Brose, TQ, FAZU. and Specialized.
-The motor. from brands such as Panasonic, BAFANG and Polini are seldom seen on an eMTB.
+As a result, we were able to focus on the newest and best motors currently available from Bosch, Yamaha, Shimano, TQ, SACHS, FAZUA and Specialized.
+The motors from brands such as Panasonic, BAFANG and Polini are seldom seen on an eMTB.
 They remain a niche segment with limited relevance in today’s market, which is why they don’t feature here either.

 |Manufacturer||Model||Torque [Nm]||Motor weight (kg)|

 *Attention!
 Don’t become too fixated by the quoted weights – the motor weight on its own tells you relatively little about the total weight of the system or complete bike.
 Various other factors, including the mounting and integration of components, additional hardware and the battery have a big influence on the total weight.